 A South Korean brand, Kpop, sell something called the EXO 24K gold anti-radiation mobile phone signature sticker.
 It costs just a buck, which makes you wonder not only if it works, but how much 24k gold can Kpop put in there at such a low price?

 Around the year 2000 or 2001, I had ordered anti-radiation stickers online.
 The instructions said to put them over the speaker slot.
 The ones I received didn’t work.
 I know because I tested them.

-That was over 15 years ago!
+That was 20 years ago!

 Proven technologiesThroughout the years since that initial sticker experiment, I have extensively researched and used a plethora of different radiation blocking phone cases.
 None are perfect, but several on the market really can help you.

 The following are what I believe to be the three best cases currently for sale.
 The word “best” is subjective in some regards, because for better performance you may be sacrificing something else, like functionality, ease of use, and aesthetics.

 Technically, the most effective would be three mini Faraday cage models, as each would block 100% of mobile phone radiation.
 But those would not be a practical solution!